-• Master of Science or of Engineering degree in Computational Science and Engineering (CSE) or in science, engineering, business, economics, technology or in a field allied to computational science or computational engineering field with a minimum GPA of 3.00/4.00.
+- Master of Science or Engineering degree in Computational Science and Engineering (CSE) or in science, engineering, business, economics, technology or in a field allied to computational science or computational engineering field. - GRE scores

 - Students will demonstrate critical thinking and ability in conducting research in engineering, science and mathematics through computational modeling and simulations. - Students will demonstrate mastery in communicating research results through publications that indicate effective content, organization and adherence to journal publication conventions. - Students will explain the underlying principles behind scientific visualization of large data sets. - Students will perform independent research in order to generate a dissertation of an original idea and to publish technical papers.